CIRA Canadian Shield: Donning your cyber security armour

 What is CIRA Canadian Shield?

-CIRA Canadian Shield is a free DNS firewall service that provides online privacy and security to individuals and families across Canada.
-CIRA does this by using information from the Canadian Centre for Cyber Security (Cyber Centre) to identify malicious websites and then block them from being accessed.
+CIRA Canadian Shield is a free DNS firewall FirewallA security barrier placed between two networks that controls the amount and kinds of traffic that may pass between the two.
+This protects local system resources from being accessed from the outside. service that provides online privacy and security to individuals and families across Canada.
+CIRA does this by using information from the Canadian Centre for Cyber Security (Cyber Centre) to identify malicious websites and then block BlockTo stop a computer from reaching something on the internet, or, on social media, to stop a user from contacting you. them from being accessed.
 The Cyber Centre identifies around 400 new malicious websites every day, ensuring that CIRA is equipped with the most up-to-date information.

 So how does it work?